namratachandur/pythoff/README.md

 # pythoff

-A simple python program that asks a user to pick a topic and then quizzes them on that topic
+A simple working python program that asks a user to pick a topic and then quizzes them on that topic.
+It calculates and displayes the final answer.